WARNING TO FLORIDIANS: Do Not Interact With Wild Monkeys -- A Virus They Carry Can Kill You!

 Officials in Florida have issued a dire warning: Don’t feed, take selfies, or touch a monkey roaming wild in the Sunshine State, especially macaques in Silver Springs State Park — doing so could kill you due to a potentially fatal herpes B virus (or McHV-1) carried by the primates.

 Monkeys in the Northern Florida park could be hazardous to your health, according to a report out on Thursday by the Verge.
-Officials are warning visitors and residents to stray away from invasive rhesus macaques that are now known to carry the herpes B virus.
+Officials are warning visitors and residents to stay away from invasive rhesus macaques that are now known to carry the herpes B virus.

 Samantha Wisely works as a wildlife biologist at the University of Florida.
 She is also an author of a study that found the existence of a herpes strain in wild monkeys that can lead to a terminal prognosis in humans.
 Remarkably, the herpes virus in question does not harm the host, in this case, the rhesus macaque.

-As the Verge wrote, about a quarter of the monkey population in Florida carries the virus that has a similar manifestation to what is seen in human infections (cold sores).
+As the Verge wrote, about a quarter of the monkey population in Florida carries the virus, which has a similar manifestation to what is seen in human infections (cold sores).
 Additionally, very few suffered active infections.

 Apparently, the source monkeys “released the virus in their spit during their fall breeding season, researchers report in the journal Emerging Infectious Diseases.
 And the wild monkeys’ poop turned out to be pristine — at least, as far as herpes B was concerned.”

-Wisely says that she and her cohorts compiled data alarming enough to require warnings to healthcare and government officials.
-Still, the body of knowledge on the herpes B virus in wild species of monkeys is lacking and scientists struggle to explain many facets of the disease.
+Wisely says that she and her colleagues compiled data alarming enough to require warnings to healthcare and government officials.
+Still, the body of knowledge on the herpes B virus in wild species of monkeys is lacking, and scientists struggle to explain many facets of the disease.
 Wisely calls McHV-1 “low-risk” in terms of coming down with a deadly condition, but the consequences of contracting the virus once you do have it are high; you can die from it.

 Beware: Macaque herpes can kill you https://t.co/TV58e22rzm